ryanpcmcquen/config-o-matic/README.md

 3. VANILLA: Does not install any extra packages.
 4. MATE: Installs the Mate desktop environment.

-Choosing 'no' on 1|3|4 is considered the 'normal' route.
-WICD is independent of other options.
+Choosing 'no' for NEARFREE, VANILLA and MATE is considered the 'normal' route.

 ###STABLE